Posterior Conformal Prediction: Technical proofs

-The second equality uses the assumption that the residual $R_{n+1}$ at $X_{n+1}=0$ is smaller than the residuals $R_i$ at $X_i=1$.
+The second equality uses the assumption that, when \(X_{n+1}\le 0\), all residuals from observations with \(X_i>0\) are larger than \(R_{n+1}\) with probability one.
 Then, we have

-The inequality is obtained by conditioning on which of the $N_0$ units are located at $X_i=0$.
-For example, given $X_1=\dots =X_{N_0} = X_{n+1}=1,$ the residuals $R_1,\dotsc, R_{N_0},R_{n+1}$ are drawn from the same distribution.
-Then, the empirical average in the second equality is a valid p-value, which satisfies the inequality in the last line when all the residuals are distinct \citep[Theorem 2]{lei2018distribution}.
-We also note that the probability,
+The inequality is obtained by conditioning on which of the \(N_0\) units satisfy \(X_i\le 0\).
+For example, given that these \(N_0\) validation points and the test point all satisfy \(X_i\le 0\), the corresponding residuals $R_1,\dotsc, R_{N_0},R_{n+1}$ are drawn from the same distribution.
+Then, the empirical average in the second equality is a valid $p$-value, which satisfies the inequality in the last line when all the residuals are distinct \citep[Theorem 2]{lei2018distribution}.
+We also note that

-goes to 1 exponentially fast as $n$ increases, indicating that the inequality above becomes increasingly accurate for larger sample size $n$.
-It follows from \eqref{equ:p_cover_0} that
+Since \(N_1/n\to \rho\), this probability tends to one whenever we choose the example parameters so that $\rho < \alpha/[\alpha+(1-\alpha)b]$.
+Under this choice, the lower bound in \eqref{equ:p_cover_0} is asymptotically tight up to the \(1/(N_0+1)\) discretization term.